Infographic of NBN Speed Tiers: Features, Pros & Cons

 Factors Affecting NBN Speeds

-• NBN 50: Flawless for small families, gaming, and HD streaming with reasonable cost.
+• NBN 50: Flawless for small families, gaming, and HD streaming with a reasonable cost.

 • NBN 100: Great for larger households or heavy usage, provides awesome speeds for all use cases.